BOTANICAL ART & ARTISTS

 A very high standard of work (equivalent at least to a Silver RHS medal) is required to be selected to display botanical illustration at a RHS show.

-READ RHS Botanical Art Show #1 Approval to Submit - which is my blog post containing information approved by the Picture Committee for publication
+• RHS Botanical Art Show #1 Approval to Submit - my June 2018 blog post containing information approved by the Picture Committee for publication at that time.

 Getting approval to submit involves submitting work to the Picture Committee by the deadline for submission.